Structured Data Generation

 'b'

-When the field name is not specified, the name of the function (func.__name__) is used instead.
+When no field name is specified, the function’s name (func.__name__) is used instead.

 >>> field.unregister_handler("hohoho")

-Now you can’t use it anymore and will get a FieldError if you try to do so.
+Now you can’t use it anymore and will get a FieldError if you try.

-If you’ll attempt to unregister a field handler that was never registered then nothing going to happen:
+If you attempt to unregister a field handler that was never registered, nothing will happen:

 >>> field.unregister_handler("blabla") # nothing happens